 It is possible to save all the equipment settings in a file, and conversely to restore a complete configuration from a file previously recorded in such way.
 Such transfers can be done using the embedded html server; refer to 5.10.6 for the operating mode.

-Partial exports are also possible, selecting elements to include in the export: call profiles, presets, snapshots, settings...
+Partial exports are also possible, selecting elements to include in the export: remote profiles, local profiles, snapshots, settings...

 4.10.
 Specific display screens

 4.10.1.
 Displaying received SMS